aws-samples/aws-gloo-flux/README.md

 Note the Uniform Resource Identifier (URI) - URI - xxxxxxx.dkr.ecr.us-west-1.amazonaws.com/ps-flagger-repository.

-## Technical steps to build the modernized platform
+## Technical steps to build the modern DevOpa platform

 This post shows you how to use the Gloo Edge ingress controller and Flagger to automate canary releases for progressive deployment on the Amazon EKS cluster.
 Flagger requires a Kubernetes cluster v1.16 or newer and Gloo Edge ingress 1.6.0 or newer.
 This post will provide a step-by-step approach to install the Amazon EKS cluster with managed node group, Gloo Edge ingress controller, and Flagger for Gloo in the Amazon EKS cluster.
 Now that the cluster, metrics infrastructure, and Flagger are installed, we can install the sample application itself.
 We’ll use the standard Podinfo application used in the Flagger project and the accompanying loadtester tool.
 The Flagger “podinfo” backend service will be called by Gloo’s “VirtualService”, which is the root routing object for the Gloo Gateway.
 A virtual service describes the set of routes to match for a set of domains.
 We’ll automate the canary promotion, with the new image of the “podinfo” service, from version 6.0.0 to version 6.0.1.
 We’ll also create a scenario by injecting an error for automated canary rollback while deploying version 6.0.2.